finos/datahelix/generator/README.md

 ## Command line

-You must have JAVA v1.8 installed (it can be [downloaded here](https://www.java.com/en/download/manual.jsp)) to be able to run the generator.
-Once this is installed you can run the generator by running the following command:
+You must have Java v1.8 installed (it can be [downloaded here](https://www.java.com/en/download/manual.jsp)) to be able to run the generator.
+Once this is installed you can run the generator with the following command:

 `java -jar <path to JAR file> <command> [options] <arguments>`